History of the Chamber of Commerce

 The prosperous outlook in Cleveland attracted a large number of new businesses in the 1920s, particularly chain stores that competed with local merchants.
 At that time Cleveland had a number of local industries and began to attract other manufacturing plants because of the high standards maintained and the conditions for growth and expansion.

 And the story continues with those same high standards.

 Today the organization is one of more than 7,000 chambers in the United States, one of only 249 chambers accredited by the U.S. Chamber of Commerce and one of only eight accredited Tennessee chambers.
-The Cleveland/Bradley Chamber is a hub of national and international industry recruitment that includes Wacker Polysilicon North America, the world’s second largest producer of polysilicon and a $1.5 billion investment; Whirlpool Corporation, their largest single investment in the world to manufacture premier cooking appliances; Olin Chlor Alkali Products, which is currently investing $160 million in new membrane technology in the Charleston facility; Starplex Scientific Corp., a Canadian-based pharmaceutical plastics company; and Eastern Lighting Distribution Center, a distribution warehouse for GE Consumer & Industrial’s lighting unit.
+The Cleveland/Bradley Chamber is a hub of national and international industry recruitment that includes Wacker Polysilicon North America, the world’s second largest producer of polysilicon and a more than $2 billion investment; Whirlpool Corporation, their largest single investment in the world to manufacture premier cooking appliances; Olin Chlor Alkali Products, which has invested $160 million in new membrane technology in the Charleston facility; Starplex Scientific Corp., a Canadian-based pharmaceutical plastics company; and Eastern Lighting Distribution Center, a distribution warehouse for GE Consumer & Industrial’s lighting unit.